 Patient information that is written or printed should be shredded immediately after use.
 Electronic patient information should not be stored by the student and should be deleted as soon as no longer needed.

-I have heard or read the above policy regarding the written, verbal, and electronic aspects of patient confidentiality and medical record use, and furthermore understand that violation of this policy may result in disciplinary action including dismissal.
+I have heard or read the above policy regard patient confidentiality and medical record us policy may result in disciplinary action include se, and furthermore understand that v • Name (printed) Signature Date

-Name (printed)

-Signature

-Date

 Medical Student Duty Hours Policy